cyberark/ark-sdk-golang/docs/sdk/authenticators.md

 The example above initializes an instance of the ArkISPAuth class and authenticates to the specified ISP tenant, using the `Identity` authentication type with the provided username and password.

-The `authenticate` method returns a token, which be ignored because it is stored internally.
+The `authenticate` method returns a token, which can usually be ignored because it is stored internally.

-After authenticating, the authenticator can be used passed to the services you want to access.
+After authenticating, the authenticator can be used to access the required services.